uvatoc/uvatoc.github.io/README.md

-# uvammm.github.io
+# uvatoc.github.io

-Course Website for UVA's Markets, Mechanisms, and Machines Course
+Course Website for University of Virginia's Theory of Computation (cs3102) course, co-taught by Nathan Brunelle and David Evans.